DevT045T/ProjectAnalyzer/README.md

 ## Description

 **ProjectAnalyzer** is a Node.js CLI tool designed to analyze a project directory.
 It counts the total number of files, folders, and lines of code, providing a detailed summary of the project structure.
-The tool supports excluding the `.git` directory and displays the analysis in a user-friendly format, including an ASCII art design for the CLI output.
+The tool supports excluding the `.git` directory and displays the analysis in a user-friendly format for the CLI output.

 ## Features